Who is Responsible for Littering from a Motor Vehicle?

 Reporting littering from a motor vehicle can help keep our roads and environment clean.
 It’s easier than you might think and makes a real difference.
 Here’s how you can do your part when finding out who is responsible for littering from a motor vehicle.

-Hotlines and Reporting Tools For who is responsible for littering from a motor vehicle
+Who is responsible for littering from a motor vehicle: Hotlines and Reporting Tools

 Most states and local municipalities offer various ways to report littering from a motor vehicle: